 In some ancient cultures, they used what were called funeral masks as part of the rituals they would perform when burying a body.
-In Ancient Egypt for example, they would mummify the body and put into a sarcophagus which was decorated with various jewels.
+In Ancient Egypt for example, they would mummify the body and put it into a sarcophagus which was decorated with various jewels.
 The finishing touch to this which was considered to be a very important sacred element was to put a sculpted mask on the face of the deceased.
-It was believed that the mask would strengthen the spirit of the mummy and guard it from evil on it’s way to the after world.
+It was believed that the mask would strengthen the spirit of the mummy and guard it against evil on its way to the afterworld.

-In the late 1880’s, the process of death masks were used as a way to help identify the body of a missing person.
-If an unidentified body presented, a mask was taken so that family members looking for missing people could identify the body.
+In the late 1880s, the process of casting death masks was used as a way to help identify the body of a missing person.
+If an unidentified body was presented, a mask was taken so that family members looking for missing people could identify the body.
 Remember this is long before the technology we have today.
-There is in particular one mask which is known as L’Inconnue de la Seine.
-It was the face of an unidentified young woman who had been found drowned at the Seine River in Paris sometime in the 1880’s.
+There is, in particular, one mask which is known as L’Inconnue de la Seine.
+It was the face of an unidentified young woman who had been found drowned at the Seine River in Paris sometime in the 1880s.
 She was believed to be around 16 years old.
 The morgue worker who cast the mask was ‘bewitched’ by her beauty.
 The mask because quite popular and considered almost of a work of art.
 The world’s first CPR mannequin was modelled after this mask.

-Phrenology is considered to be a pseudo medicine that is no longer practised as it has since been scientifically discredited.
-It was developed in 1796 by a German physician Franz Josepg Gall.
+Phrenology is considered to be a pseudo-medicine that is no longer practised as it has since been scientifically discredited.
+It was developed in 1796 by German physician Franz Joseph Gall.
 In 1820, the Edinburgh Phrenological Society was established.
-The process behind Phrenology involves the feeling and observing the measurements of a human skull.
+The process behind Phrenology involves feeling and observing the measurements of a human skull.
 The belief was that certain behaviours and traits were confined to different sections of the brain.
-It was believed there were around 27 different sections to the brain.
+It was believed there were around 27 different sections of the brain.
 A phrenologist would run their fingertips and palms over a person’s skull to see if they could feel any enlargements or indentations or simple terms - feel the bumps.
 They would measure the head.
 From these finds, a Phrenologist would assess the character and the temperament of the patient.
 There were considered to be 5 fundamental points to phrenology: